tarantool/cartridge/rst/topics/failover.rst

 |nbsp|

-If everything is ok, you will see crossed out crown to the left of instance name.
+If everything is ok, you will see a crossed-out crown to the left of the instance name.

 ..  image:: images/non_electable.png
     :align: left